djfun/geneajs/README.md

 Todo
 ----
+* functions for building familytree data structure
+* functions to work with GEDCOM files (read, edit, write)
 * more formatting and data for the person boxes
 * compact tree ?
 * zoom ?
-* functions for building familytree data structure

 How can I use it?
 -----------------